High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

 The CCD of this transition is shown in Fig.~\ref{fig:theory}f.
 The calculated ZPL energy of 1.48~eV (840~nm) with a Huang-Rhys factor $S=1.73$ is close to the dominant emission of SQEs clustered around 1.45~eV (856~nm) that are observed under excitation at 765~nm (1.62~eV) (Fig. \ref{fig: cryo characterization}c, blue bins).
 The calculated Huang-Rhys factor once again matches well with the experimental observation shown in Fig. \ref{fig: EP coupling}b.

 Our computed transition dipole moment for the (O$_\mathrm{N}$V$_\mathrm{N}$H)$^0$ transition is $\mu=0.51$ e{\AA}, resulting in a radiative lifetime $\tau_{\mathrm{rad}}=127$ ns.
+Similar to the O$_N$--V$_N$ center, this calculated $\tau_{\mathrm{rad}}$ should be interpreted as the intrinsic radiative lifetime of an idealized defect transition and is therefore not expected to coincide directly with the experimentally measured PL decay time.
 This longer lifetime (slower emission rate) may explain why the (O$_\mathrm{N}$V$_\mathrm{N}$H)$^0$ emitters are not prominently observed under shorter-wavelength (660 nm) excitation.
 The (O$_\mathrm{N}$V$_\mathrm{N}$H)$^0$ emitters are observed only when the excitation energy (765~nm) is low enough not to excite the (O$_\mathrm{N}$V$_\mathrm{N}$)$^+$ emitters.
 However, since our hyperspectral PL maps indicate that the two classes of emitters are not spatially co-localized, it is unlikely that they directly compete for pump power via their distinct lifetimes.
 Therefore, a more compelling explanation could be that the (O$_\mathrm{N}$V$_\mathrm{N}$)$^+$ emitters are excited more efficiently at 660 nm, while the (O$_\mathrm{N}$V$_\mathrm{N}$H)$^0$ emitters are preferentially excited at 765 nm, in line with the respective overlap of their vibronic excitation bands.